GSA/fedramp-automation/src/validations/rules/Writing_FedRAMP_Validations.md

 # How to create FedRAMP OSCAL validation constraints

 FedRAMP OSCAL documents are structured XML documents.
 The document syntax is defined by OSCAL XML Schema.
-However, XML Schema cannot express many semantic constraints, and an additional schema language is employed: Schematron.
+However, XML Schema cannot express many semantic constraints, and an additional schema language is employed: Schematron, which is used to create validation expressions for FedRAMP OSCAL documents (augmenting those expressed in OSCAL XML Schema).

 # Technologies used